Hasnep/cv/cv-johannes-smit.md

     Throughout the project I have communicated intuitively as I continually present my findings to clients and internal stakeholders in an easily digestible way.
     Recently, I worked with a stakeholder to identify an inefficiency in their work allocation and am developing a predictive machine learning model to enable data-driven planning.
     My personal highlight was designing and building a proof of concept application to manage and collect data from a network of IoT sensors which will allow for real-time monitoring of drainage assets.
-  - I collaborated with Amey's HR department to complete an analysis of the gender pay gap of thousands of employees across all departments in wider Amey.
+  - I collaborated with Amey's HR department to complete an analysis of the gender pay gap of thousands of employees across all departments in the company.
     The visualisations, statistics and forecasts I produced using R guided the company's decision making with regards to gender equality in pay rates.
     I then created a Python package to automatically perform these forecasts and trained an HR analyst with no prior Python knowledge to produce original analyses.
-  - I completed a focused two week analytics sprint on the maintenance contract fulfilled by Amey Highways for Staffordshire County Council.
+  - I completed a focused two week analytics sprint on the contract fulfilled by Amey for a local council.
-    I collected user-stories and datasets from both the Amey and Staffordshire teams about the processes used and delivered a presentation of data visualisations, highlighting key successes and opportunities.
+    I collected user-stories and datasets from both the Amey and client teams about the processes used and delivered a presentation of data visualisations, highlighting key successes and opportunities.
   - I am a maintainer of the team's financial platform, an R Shiny dashboard that allows team members and project managers to monitor expenditure, register risks and keep track of invoices while synchronising the data with a relational database.
 - June 2018 to September 2018: Data Science Services Intern, Asia Analytics Taiwan (Taipei, Taiwan)
   - In my internship I created extensions for data cleansing and data mining in SPSS and SPSS Modeller using Python and R.